 You can help by working with the FENW Board on any of several new initiatives to expand our ability to preserve our wilderness resources:

 Your skills and experience are needed to assist with this important work.
-Please join in by contacting Bill Reed (email@example.com).
+Please CONTACT US and join in!

 The FENW MAY NEWSLETTER features an essay by TIM DRESCHER about the growing cry to allow mountain bikes in Wilderness Areas.